Annamarie2019/ExampleDApps/README.md

 - `source-chain` and `destination-chain`

 \[Editor: Such as?
 What's the correct way to identify each?
+Strings?
 Explained somewhere?
 What are the defaults?]

 - variables such as `message`, `amount`, and `account`